top of page

 Location: Conducted in 8 locations.
 Get the complete list here!

-Program Dates (Summer 2023): Varies from program to program.
+Program Dates (Summer): Varies from program to program.

 Selection Rate: Selective

+Eligibility: Open to any high school student.
 Note.
-Some internships have specific requirements (e.g., the Andy Harvey Indigenous Youth Media Workshop is only open to Native American students across Arizona.)
-Look into each program for its specified requirements.
+Some internships have specific requirements (e.g., the Andy Harvey Indigenous Youth Media Workshop is only open to Native American students across Arizona).

-Open to high school and college students, EnergyMag offers virtual research internships to students looking to gain experience working in the renewable energy sector.
-Students gain research and analytical skills, alongside work experience, by researching specific companies, technologies, and markets.
-Internships can be half-time (2-8 weeks, 20 hours per week) or quarter-time (1-9 months, 8 hours per week)
+Open to high school and college students, EnergyMag offers virtual research internships to students looking to gain experience in the renewable energy sector.
+You will gain research and analytical skills by researching specific companies, technologies, and markets.
+Although it is not a traditional journalism internship, this program is a good way to practice your research, writing, and editing skills.
+Internships can be half-time (2-8 weeks, 20 hours per week) or quarter-time (1-9 months, 8 hours per week).

 Cost: No cost